 Let yourself be guided by your children’s interests.
 If the book they’re reading is about something that interests them, they’ll probably read the book with more pleasure.
 If you’re still unsure of the books to get for your children, read a few pages and see if you enjoy the book yourself.
 Keep in mind, though, that you’re getting them the book for them; otherwise, they may hate it.

 Librarians and booksellers often have plenty of good advice to offer depending on your children’s age.
 Talk to the local librarian and ask him or her to recommend a few books in line with their ages and interests.
-You can also check out what people are saying on Amazon.
+Book boxes designed specifically for children are also a great option because the work is already cut out for you – these boxes select age-appropriate books for your child which they receive every month.
+The award-winning Bookroo Box and The Reading Bug Box are great subscriptions you can check out.

 5. Make wise choices